All GLP-1 medications from licensed 503A pharmacies Browse Products

 Clinical trial participation may provide access to GLP-1 medications at no cost while contributing to medical research.
 ClinicalTrials.gov currently lists over 150 active studies involving semaglutide or related medications, with many accepting participants who meet specific clinical criteria.

-Trial participation typically involves more frequent monitoring and may include placebo periods, but provides access to advanced treatments and comprehensive medical care.
+Trial participation typically involves more frequent monitoring and may include placebo periods, but provides access to advanced treatments and thorough medical care.
 Patients interested in clinical trials should discuss options with their healthcare providers and research local academic medical centers conducting relevant studies.

 Insurance Coverage Strategies and Advocacy